 - Longer keywords, however, are just as effective in situations where potential subscribers have a few seconds to opt in right then and there

 - Keywords are unique to each SimpleTexting account.
-A keyword is your SMS marketing and communication campaign’s unique “address” for sending and receiving messages via our short code, 555888
+A keyword is your SMS marketing and communication campaign’s unique “address” for sending and receiving messages via your phone number

 Keywords in action: